top of page

 through Catholic Worship, Formation & Charity

-OUR ROOTS
+DEEP ROOTS

 Planting the Vine

-The people of the new St. Mary Magdalen Parish celebrated their early Masses in a stable on North Feathering Road that originally housed polo ponies and field mice.
-The pews and confessional came from a church in North Philadelphia that had been destroyed by fire.
-Neighboring parishes contributed an altar and an organ so the vine was planted and the parish began in earnest to establish a strong and vibrant faith community.
+They celebrated their early Masses in a stable on North Feathering Road that originally housed polo ponies and a few field mice.
+The pews and confessionals were saved from a church in North Philadelphia that had been destroyed by fire.
+Neighboring parishes contributed an altar and an organ, so the vine was planted, and the parish began in earnest to establish a solid and vibrant faith community.

-Shortly after, an agreement of sale was made for the 12.7 acres of North Providence Road that would be the site of the future parish campus.
+By the fall of 1963, the founding pastor, Rev. Gilbert J. McDevitt J.C.D., offered Mass to 156 families.
+Shortly after, an agreement of sale for 12.7 acres on North Providence Road established the future parish campus site.
 The original buildings were inaugurated on July 4, 1965.

 Tending the Vine